MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-universal-drivers.md

 ---
-Description: 'In Windows 10 you can write a universal audio driver that will work across many types of hardware.'
-MS-HAID: 'audio.audio\_universal\_drivers'
-MSHAttr: 'PreferredLib:/library/windows/hardware'
 title: Universal Windows Drivers for Audio
+description: In Windows 10 you can write a universal audio driver that will work across many types of hardware. ms.assetid: F4B56B3F-792F-4887-AF0F-FFC1F000CB8F
 ---

 # Universal Windows Drivers for Audio